TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: METHODOLOGY

 \subsubsection{Data Collection}

 We curated the TactileNet dataset by sourcing tactile images from online digital libraries, including Perkins College for the Blind, the Tactile Graphics Image Library of American Printing House (TGIL APH), the Provincial Resource Centre for the Visually Impaired (PRCVI), and BTactile \cite{PerkinsTactileGraphicsLibrary,aph,prcvi,BTactile}.
-These libraries are known for their high-quality, expert-designed tactile images, which are widely used in educational settings for the visually impaired.
+These libraries are known for high-quality, expert-designed tactile images.

-Given the limited number of available images for certain classes (e.g., the "dog" class in TGIL APH yielded only four images, including a circus dog), we expanded our dataset by adding visually similar images from online social platforms such as Pinterest.
-To ensure these additional images met the high standards necessary for tactile interpretation, each image was carefully compared against the benchmarks set by the tactile images from the aforementioned libraries, considered as the gold standard in tactile design.
-This approach ensured consistency in quality and educational value across the dataset.
-Figure \ref{fig:data-compilation} illustrates the process from initial image sourcing to final tactile graphics compilation.
-Through this careful process, we compiled a dataset of 1,029 tactile images across 66 classes to support robust model training.
-Key statistics, including class distribution, are provided in Table~\ref{tab:data-summary}.
+Given the limited number of available images for certain classes (e.g., only four "dog" images in TGIL APH), we expanded the dataset by adding visually similar images from online platforms like Pinterest.
+Each image was carefully compared against gold-standard tactile designs to ensure consistency in quality and educational value.
+Figure~\ref{fig:data-compilation} illustrates the data sourcing process.
+The final dataset comprises 1,029 tactile images across 66 classes.
+Table~\ref{tab:data-summary} provides class distribution statistics.

-\paragraph{Collaboration with Industry Partners} Throughout the development of our dataset, we actively collaborated with industry partners specializing in accessibility solutions to ensure the reliability and real-world applicability of our data.
-These partners included tactile graphics designers and educators with expertise in visual impairments, who provided critical insights into the practical needs of end-users.
-Their feedback ensured that our dataset not only meets technical standards but also aligns with the requirements of real-world educational settings for the visually impaired.
-This collaboration underscores our commitment to creating socially impactful AI solutions that address accessibility challenges.
+\paragraph{Collaboration with Industry Partners} Throughout dataset development, we collaborated with industry partners specializing in accessibility solutions, including tactile graphics designers and educators.
+Their feedback ensured that our dataset met both technical standards and practical requirements for real-world educational use.